Research Paper

 (1)X={xi|xiRdxyz×drgb×dprob}

-where dxyz records spatial coordinates, drgb stores visual features, and dprob encodes co-occurrence probability distributions.
-This representation inherits the multi-modal fusion idea of node features in graph neural networks.
+Where dxyz records spatial coordinates, drgb stores visual features, and dprob encodes co-occurrence probability distributions.
+This representation inherits the multi-modal fusion concepts of node features in Graph Neural Networks (GNNs).

 2.2 Spatial Topology Modeling Module